Med-91/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion => This script Deletes the directory my_first_directory that is in the /tmp directory.

-10-back => This script changes the working directory to the previous one
+10-back => This script changes the working directory to the previous one.

+11-lists =>This script Write a script that lists all files ./ ../ /boot.

+12-file_type => This script prints the type of the file named iamafile.

+13-symbolic_link => This script Creates a symbolic link to /bin/ls, named __ls__